At some point, we have to hang things on the wall.

-How to check your spirit level
+How to check a spirit level for accuracy?

-I did it on the top of the spirit level, because this works much easier.
+I did it on the top of the DIY spirit level, because this works much easier.

-Now, mark a control point above the center of the bubble.
+Step 3: Mark a control point above the center of the bubble.

-Now flip over the spirit level, align it over your control line, and move it until the bubble is under the control point.
+Step 4: Now flip over the spirit level, align it over your control line, and move it until the bubble is under the control point.

-Build your workshop on a budget
+How to build your workshop on a budget?